ezbueno/literalura/README.md

 ---

-## 📄 License
+## 📄 Author

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+Developed by Ezandro Bueno